What is Bipolar Disorder?

 The depressive and manic states that define bipolar disorder are each a sign of ill health.
 Each must be factored into the planning of a treatment regimen, and if bipolar disorder is initially misdiagnosed as clinical depression the medications used may not solve the problem.
 In fact, they may make the problem worse, since antidepressants used to treat depression alone can sometimes trigger a manic episode if consumed by someone with bipolar disorder.

-Antidepressants are prescribed for bipolar disorder, but usually in combination with other drugs that can counteract their mania-triggering effects, and even then their use must be carefully monitored.
+Antidepressants are prescribed for bipolar disorder treatment, but usually in combination with other drugs that can counteract their mania-triggering effects, and even then their use must be carefully monitored.

 The types of drugs used to treat bipolar disorder include: